GiedriusT/tamulaitis-page/src/projects/social-sequencer/README.md

 ## The technology

+It was an extremely interesting project as we needed to do lots of different stuff starting from choosing the right approaches and chips, soldering electronics, programming Arduino microcontroller, using CDC machines to cut out ptysical boards, design and developour own PCB boards, making it work via MIDI with Ableton and eventually migrating all audio set-up to headless mode running on Raspberry Pi vis PureData.
+This section is all about nitty gritty details of the process.

 ### Sanity check

 From the technical perspective, the first problem we had to solve is to determine if there is a simple and robust enough solution to "read" the arrangement of cubes that are on the board so we could turn them into notes.
 Few different approaches were considered including each qube having distinct QR code and camera being placed inside the device, using RFID tags inside each cube and some weird stuff with lasers or ultra sound proximity detectors or more primitive materials like tin foil, but all of them were either too complicated or too prone for errors.